 - a Graduate Certificate in Career Development from the University of Queensland

 - a Diploma of Counselling from Australian Institute of Professional Counsellors

-You can find a comprehensive listing of my qualifications at Linkedin.
+You can see more about my experience and qualifications at Linkedin.